PixelPoncho/SENG513FinalProject_Group14/backend/README.md

 To run this project first start the mongod.exe on your local machine, then proceed to run any of the availible scripts.

+To run our application you will need mongodb installed on your machine. you can install it from this link here [MongoDB Download](https://www.mongodb.com/try/download/community) and download the comunity server version of the database.

+Next you will need to navigate to the MongoDB installation, go to bin, and run mongod.exe, this will start the MongoDB server listening.
+Ensure the port that it is listening on aligns with the port specified in the database path in the application.
+This should not be an issue as the default port that MongoDB listens on is the one that the server will try and access the local MongoDB server from.

 ## Design Overview

 ### Express